Uberspace/paternoster/README.md

 Before parsing parameters UberScript executes itself as root via sudo.
-Combined with a proper sudoers-config this ensures that the script has not been copied somewhere else is unmodified.
+Combined with a proper sudoers-config this ensures that the script has not been copied somewhere else and is unmodified.

 # Script-Development